Lyse Doucet: Awards and recognition

 In 2002, she was the only journalist to accompany Afghan President Hamid Karzai to his brother's wedding, where an assassination attempt was made.
-She and her team were later nominated for a Royal Television Society Award for their exclusive coverage of the attempt.
 Doucet last interviewed Ahmed Wali Karzai in April 2011, shortly before his assassination.

 In 2003, she was awarded a Silver Sony Award for News Broadcaster of the Year for her interview with Yasser Arafat in his compound in Ramallah.

 In 2007, she was named International Television Personality of the Year by the Association for International Broadcasting.
 She also received the News and Factual award from the organisation Women in Film and Television.

 Doucet won a Peabody and a David Bloom award in 2010 for her film on maternal mortality in Afghanistan, along with producer Melanie Marshall, Shoaib Sharifi and cameraman Tony Jolliffe.
 She won Best News Journalist at the 2010 Sony Radio Academy Awards.

 In 2012, her team was awarded an Edward Murrow award for radio reports from Tunisia.

 In 2014, her team was part of the BBC's Emmy award for its coverage of the Syrian conflict.
 Doucet was also awarded the ITV Studios Achievement of the Year Award at the annual Women in Film and Television Awards in London.

 In 2015, Doucet won the Sandford St Martin trustees’ award "for her commitment to journalism and her intelligent and clear reporting of the religious elements of global events".
 She also received a Bayeux-Calvados Award for war correspondents.
 She also won One World Media's Radio Award for a documentary on Afghan women.

 In 2016, she was awarded the Columbia School of Journalism Award for exceptional journalist achievement.

 At the 2017 International Media Awards, Doucet was awarded the Outstanding Contribution to Broadcasting Award.
 The award is given to journalists whose body of work has led to better understanding, and as a consequence increased prospects for peace.
 She also received the Charles Wheeler Award for Outstanding Contribution to Broadcast Journalism by the British Journalism Review.

 In 2017, her team won the Luchetta Prize, awarded for work which raises the awareness of the plight of children in war, for its story on a Syrian teenager in the Syrian city of Homs.

 In 2018, she was awarded "The Trailblazer Award" from Georgetown University's Institute for Women, Peace and Security.
-She also received the #ChangeTheCulture award from Their World, a global children’s charity based in London UK.
+She also received the #ChangeTheCulture award from Their World, a global children's charity based in London UK.

-Doucet has an honorary doctorate in Civil Law from the University of King's College in Halifax, Nova Scotia, an honorary Doctor of Letters degree from the University of New Brunswick (2006), an honorary Doctor of Laws degree from University College at the University of Toronto (2009), an honorary doctorate in journalism from Université de Moncton, and an honorary doctorate from Queen's University in Kingston.
+Doucet has an honorary doctorate in Civil Law from the University of King's College in Halifax, Nova Scotia; an honorary Doctor of Letters degree from the University of New Brunswick (2006); an honorary Doctor of Laws degree from University College at the University of Toronto (2009); an honorary doctorate in journalism from Université de Moncton; and an honorary doctorate from Queen's University in Kingston.